 This alert monitoring fatigue is then complicated by several other factors:

-False positives: In a survey conducted by the Ponemon Institute, respondents noted a 20-50% false-positive rate, which prevents security from gaining an accurate picture of the threats facing their organization.
+In a survey conducted by the Ponemon Institute, respondents noted a 20-50% false-positive rate, which prevents security from gaining an accurate picture of the threats facing their organization.

-Security tools may be siloed or send duplicative alerts: Point products don’t work together to streamline the volume and quality of data being sent, which can make it more difficult to assess an organization’s security posture and analyze threats as they arise.
+Point products don’t work together to streamline the volume and quality of data being sent, which can make it more difficult to assess an organization’s security posture and analyze threats as they arise.
 Traditional security monitoring tools — whether they operate at the host, system, application, or network level — are often over-reliant on manual processes to track down and resolve incidents, while many cloud security tools are not built for the scale or complexity of hybrid environments.

-Data logs lack context and advanced capabilities: Since logs are often siloed in hardware and software, they cannot offer context that takes into account an organization’s entire infrastructure.
+Since logs are often siloed in hardware and software, they cannot offer context that takes into account an organization’s entire infrastructure.
 Identifying and remediating an attack can be both time-consuming and challenging to sift through the high volume of technical data.

-When everything is important, nothing is: With the wrong toolset, every event is prioritized, making it burdensome for security to manually identify the most pressing threat.
+With the wrong toolset, every event is prioritized, making it burdensome for security to manually identify the most pressing threat.
 The right toolset is one that allows security to automatically prioritize the data they receive, enabling them to identify attack patterns and the evolution of other security risks within their organizations — without wasting valuable time or resources.

 When security becomes too fatigued to keep up with alerts, parse log data, and manage monitoring tools, the risks to the organization become greater.